RTXteam/RTX-KG2/README.md

 Or using the AWS command-line interface (CLI) tool `aws` with the command

     aws s3 cp s3://rtx-kg2-public/kg2.json.gz .

+The TSV files for the knowledge graph can be accessed via HTTP as well, shown here:

+    curl https://s3-us-west-2.amazonaws.com/rtx-kg2-public/kg2_tsv.tar.gz > kg2_tsv.tar.gz

+Or using the AWS command-line interface (CLI) tool `aws` with the command

+    aws s3 cp s3://rtx-kg2-public/kg2_tsv.tar.gz .

 You can access the various artifacts from the KG2 build (config file, log file, etc.) at the AWS static website endpoint for the